roocs/catalog-maker/README.rst

     $ export ABCUNIT_DB_SETTINGS="dbname=<name> user=<user> host=<host> password=<pwd>"

 The table created will be named after the project you are creating a catalog for in the format ``<project_name>_catalog_results`` e.g. c3s_cmip6_catalog_results

+**For the below commands you must be in the catalog-maker directory**

 Creating batches
 ----------------